How do you conduct your surveys?

 There is no relationship of any kind with Rasmussen Reports.
 Scott Rasmussen founded Rasmussen Reports and led the company for many years.
 However, he and the majority investors had different visions for the company’s future.
 So, in January 2013, Scott Rasmussen informed the Board that he would not renew his contract.
-He left in July 2013 and has had nothing whatsoever to do with the company since that time.
+He left Rasmussen Reports in July 2013 and has not had further interaction.

 Our race ratings are determined by averaging the ratings of four top analysts—Real Clear Politics, Larry Sabato’s Crystal Ball, the Cook Political Report, and Inside Elections.

 Why do you show a range of outcomes on your Scoreboards rather than a single projection?